Mustafa Avkıran

 Mustafa Avkıran (born 3 March 1963) is a Turkish actor.

 Avkıran graduated from Mimar Sinan University State Conservatory in 1983.
 He then joined the cast of Istanbul State Theatre.
 Eventually he received his master's degree from Mimar Sinan University.
 For a period he was the manager of Antalya State Theare.
 In 2000, together with Theatre Playhouse, he founded the İSM 2.
 Kat acting institution.
-Avkıran is best known for his roles in TV series such as Kınalı Kar, Ezo Gelin, Yaprak Dökümü, Kuzey Güney, Filinta and Yeni Gelin.
+Avkıran is best known for his roles in TV series such as hit series Kınalı Kar, Ezo Gelin based on true story, Yaprak Dökümü based on classic novel, hit police series Yılan Hikayesi, Kuzey Güney, period series Filinta and comedy series Yeni Gelin.